San Mateo County Market Update October 2025

 The Power of Strategy in a Changing Market

-Some weekends remind me why real estate is never just about offers and contracts—it’s about people, timing, and strategy.
+Some weekends remind me why real estate is about more than pretty homes, offers, and contracts.

-Recently, I found myself negotiating for two very different homes.
-One received an offer at asking price.
-The other drew two offers—both $100,000 below asking.
+Recently, I found myself negotiating for my sellers on two very different homes.
+One home received an offer at asking price.
+The other drew two offers, both $100,000 or more below asking.

-In today’s Bay Area real estate market, neither outcome surprised me.
-Buyers are more selective, sellers are realistic, and every transaction has its own rhythm.
-My clients were ready to accept the offers, but I saw an opportunity to do better for them.
+In today’s sliding real estate market, neither offer surprised me.
+Buyers are more selective, sellers are becoming more realistic, and every transaction has its own rhythm.
+My clients already nervous with the way the market had shifted were ready to accept the offers, but I saw an opportunity to do better for them.
+An opportunity that paid off.

 A Market That Rewards Strategy

-Right now, the Foster City and San Mateo County markets are steady but cautious.
+Right now, the Bay Area Real Estate Market, even in Foster City and San Mateo, are steady but cautious.
 Homes are selling, but buyers are taking their time.
 Some listings spark multiple offers; others linger despite good presentation and pricing.

-We’re in what I call a strategic market—one where small choices around timing, communication, and negotiation make a big difference.
-And in a market like this, experience and preparation matter more than ever.
+We’re in what I call a market of strategy—one where small choices around timing, communication, and especially negotiation make big differences.
+In a market like this, these small choices matter more than ever.

 Two Homes, Two Lessons

 The first home received a full-price offer within days.
-It was clean and fair, but I noticed signs that the buyer was motivated.
-I opened a conversation—just one—and that discussion led to an improved offer and a stronger close for my sellers.
+It was clean and fair, and while my clients were open to accepting, I noticed signs that the buyer was more motivated than their agent let on.
+After a strategy discussion with my sellers, I opened a conversation with the buyer's agent and that discussion led to an improved offer and better financial outcomes for my sellers.
+They were elated.

 The second home was tougher.
-Two offers, both $100,000 under asking.
-My clients were discouraged and ready to accept one.
+Two offers, both were around $100,000 under asking.
+My clients were discouraged and ready to accept one to move on.
 But I believed the home’s true value hadn’t been fully communicated.
 I reached out to both buyer agents, shared key market data, and highlighted the home’s advantages.
-Within days, one buyer raised their offer significantly, and the property sold near list price.
+Within days, one buyer raised their offer significantly, and the property went under contract near list price.

 Here’s what I’m seeing:

-- Buyers are cautious, not absent.
+- Buyers are cautious, but not absent.
 They want reassurance, not pressure.
+They also have more options.

-- Sellers are motivated but measured.
+- Sellers are motivated, but measured.
 They expect their agents to protect their value.
+Many purchased at the height of a market or need this sell to position them for their next phase of life.

 Trust and timing drive results.
 The agent who communicates clearly creates confidence on both sides.

-Negotiation isn’t confrontation—it’s connection.
-It’s helping both sides see value clearly and move forward with confidence.
+Negotiation isn’t confrontation.
+It’s connecting all parties on their goals, and helping both sides to see value clearly and move forward with confidence.

 Every negotiation is different, but I rely on three core principles:

-- Insight Creates Leverage - I study market data, trends, and buyer motivation.
+- Insight Creates Leverage - I study market data, trends, and every individual buyer's motivation.
 Knowing the “why” behind an offer shapes how I respond.

-- Communication Builds Trust - Real conversations—calls, not just emails—build understanding and uncover opportunity.
+- Communication Builds Trust - Real conversations with phone calls, not just messages, build understanding and uncovers opportunity.

 - Calm Creates Confidence - Negotiation can be emotional.
 My role is to keep the process steady so my clients make decisions from clarity, not stress.